Dhanya562004/genai-rag-assistant/README.md

   embedding rate limits.
 - On Streamlit Community Cloud, the app sleeps after inactivity and takes a few seconds to wake up on the next visit — normal for the free tier.
+- The assistant only answers using text found in the uploaded PDF.
+It will correctly say "I don't know" to opinion questions (e.g. "is this a good resume?") — that's expected behavior, not a bug.
+- **Google renames/retires model names often.** This project has already been updated twice for exactly that reason (old embedding and chat model names stopped working).
+If you get a `404` or `models/... is not found` error in the future, the model name changed again — check https://ai.google.dev/gemini-api/docs/models for the current name and swap it into `rag_assistant.py`.